yiisoft/yii2/docs/guide/input-validation.md

 /**
  * @param Model $model the model being validated
  * @param string $attribute the attribute being validated
- * @return boolean whether the rule should be applied */ function ($model, $attribute)
+ * @return bool whether the rule should be applied
+ */
+function ($model, $attribute)
 ```